Justin Jackson (basketball, born 1995): Return to the Legends (2022)

 After his 10-day contracts expired, Jackson was reacquired by the Texas Legends.

 Return to Phoenix (2022)

 On February 1, 2022, Jackson signed a second 10-day contract with the Phoenix Suns, this time under an injury exemption.
 Jackson was then later released on February 10.

 Third stint with the Legends (2022)

 On February 12, 2022, Jackson was reacquired by the Texas Legends.

 Return to the Celtics (2022–2023)

 On October 15, 2022, Jackson was signed to the Boston Celtics roster to open the 2022–23 season following a standout performance in the Summer League.

 On February 9, 2023, Jackson and two future second-round picks were traded to the Oklahoma City Thunder in exchange for Mike Muscala.
 Jackson was waived by the Thunder the next day.

-Fourth stint with the Legends (2023–present)
+Fourth stint with the Legends / Minnesota Timberwolves (2023–2024)

-On February 23, 2023 the Texas Legends announced that they had acquired Jackson, marking his fourth stint with the team.
-Jackson will wear jersey number #44.
+On February 24, 2023, the Texas Legends re-acquired Jackson and on February 22, 2024, he signed a 10-day contract with the Minnesota Timberwolves.
+On March 3, he returned to the Legends.